-For the groundwater compliance monitoring wells, wells 0886, and 0891, and 0924 have increasing uranium concentrations (Figure 5-8).
+For the groundwater compliance monitoring wells, wells 0886, 0891, and 0924 have statistically significant increasing uranium concentrations (Table 5-3), though these increases occurred before 2010 (Figure 5-8).
 According to DOE (1997a) and the 2008 LTSP, these results are not unexpected, as these three wells were at the downgradient edge of low-pH groundwater plumes with mill processing-derived fluids and elevated uranium concentrations.
-Currently, the pH values in these three wells are increasing (Figure 5-6; Table 5-3), thereby confirming that longer term, the low-pH areas do not necessarily define areas with uranium contamination.
+Currently, the pH values in these three wells are increasing (Figure 5-6 and Table 5-3), thereby confirming that in the longer term, the low-pH areas do not necessarily define areas with uranium contamination.
 This correlation was true in the past (DOE 1997a) during the continued addition of low-pH fluids from uranium processing and low-pH fluids produced from the oxidation of the tailings.
-Currently, these processes are no longer occurring, but uranium can continue to be mobile with increasing pH values.
+Currently, these processes are no longer occurring, and uranium can continue to be mobile with increasing pH values.

-The higher uranium concentrations in groundwater compliance well 0891-that increased from 1996-2016 and subsequently declined-likely reflects the passage of groundwater with elevated uranium flowing from the direction of former mill tailings (specifically, tailings pile No.3.)
-(DOE 1997a).
-To maintain the protection of human health and the environment, DOE is planning on evaluating the groundwater flow and potential uranium transport downgradient of wells 0924, 0886, and 0891 to confirm that (1) groundwater quality continues to meet the groundwater class of use and (2) groundwater discharge to surface water is not an issue.
+The higher uranium concentrations in groundwater compliance well 0891, which increased from 1996-2016 and subsequently declined, likely reflects the passage of groundwater with elevated uranium flowing from the direction of former mill tailings (specifically tailings pile No. 3) (DOE 1997a).
+To maintain the protection of human health and the environment, DOE is planning on evaluating the groundwater flow and potential uranium transport downgradient of wells 0886, 0891, and 0924 to confirm that (1) groundwater quality continues to meet the groundwater class of use and (2) groundwater discharge to surface water is not an issue.
 Best management practice groundwater monitoring of the current monitoring well network will be continued at least through, and possibly beyond, the conclusion of this additional evaluation until concurrence for cessation is provided by NRC.